Study Skills for College Learning

 Grading options: A-F (default), P-NP, audit

 Provides information, techniques, and strategies helpful in becoming more efficient in studying, note taking, textbook reading, and taking exams.
-Identify preferred learning style and develop skills in scheduling study time, library research, memory strategies, and critical thinking.
-Prerequisites: Placement into WR 115 and RD 115 Audit available.
+Develops skills in scheduling study time, library research, memory strategies, and critical thinking.
+Prerequisites: Placement into WR 90 and RD 90.
+Audit available.

 - Identify learning style and apply preferred learning style.

 - Utilize library resources for information and research.

 - Design a study schedule and choose strategies to manage procrastination.

 Assessments may include individual or group projects or group presentations, journals, case studies, reports, portfolios, papers, quizzes and examinations

 The determination of teaching strategies used in the delivery of outcomes is generally left to the discretion of the instructor.
 Here are some strategies that you might consider when designing your course: lecture, small group/forum discussion, flipped classroom, dyads, oral presentation, role play, simulation scenarios, group projects, service learning projects, hands-on lab, peer review/workshops, cooperative learning (jigsaw, fishbowl), inquiry based instruction, differentiated instruction (learning centers), graphic organizers, etc.

 - Study Skills